jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga-experiment.rst

     the github `repository <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation>`_, download it, and run the setup described in the "README".

-    Alternatively, the scripts can be downloaded individually, but this may require some additional setup for the dependencies.
+    Alternatively, the scripts can be downloaded individually to ``/src``, but this may require some additional setup for the dependencies.
 It is recommended to make a `virtual environment <https://docs.python.org/3/library/venv.html>`_ and `download any required dependencies with pip <https://pypi.org/project/pip/>`_.

 #.
 Increase the difficulty of the problem by increasing the bitstring length :math:`n` (``BIT_STRING_LENGTH``)